lehnihon/ts-simple-mask/README.md

 ## Customize

-To customize the text mask, you need to send the rules via the third parameter
+To customize the text mask, you need to send the rules via optional parameter

 ```tsx
 export const CUSTOMIZED_RULES = new Map([